liamodwyer/github-pages/_workshop/github-pages.md

 date: 0000-01-06    # Page order is set by date
 ---

-_Github Pages_ is a github service which lets you publish a website directly on github from a git repository.
+_Github Pages_ is a GitHub service which lets you publish a website directly on GitHub from a Git repository.
 You can use html to build web pages but they also provide Jekyll which renders __markdown__ into html.
 And we have a markdown file we've made!

 ---
 ### Why GitHub Pages is awesome!